 Standards we test to

-There is no specification or standard to cover fatigue testing on steel catenary risers.
-Client requirements typically determine the tests.
-The design assumptions are generally expressed as particular design curves given in standards and recommended practices covering resistance to fatigue in steel structures such as DNVGL-RP-C203, BS7608, API RP2A-WSD or UK DoE Offshore installations: guidance on design, construction and certification.
-Element has fatigue tested pipeline girth welds for conformance to the design lines in all these documents.
+The design assumptions are generally expressed as the requirement to meet a particular design curve given in standards and recommended practices covering resistance to fatigue in steel structures, such as DNVGL-RP-C203, BS7608, API RP2A-WSD or UK DoE Offshore installations: guidance on design, construction, and certification.

 More from Element